divyanshsaxena21/Cat-v-dog-classification/README.md

 Data Files:
 - train_images/: Contains labeled images of cats and dogs for training.
 - test_images/: Contains unlabeled images of cats and dogs for prediction.
-- labels.csv: Contains the labels for the training images indicating whether each image is of a cat or a dog.

 ### Preprocessing Steps